trapexit/mergerfs/README.md

 #### Why does the total available space in mergerfs not equal outside?

-Are you using ext4?
+Are you using ext2/3/4?
 With reserve for root? mergerfs uses available space for statfs calculations.
 If you've reserved space for root then it won't show up.

+You can remove the reserve by running: `tune2fs -m 0 <device>`

 #### Can mergerfs mounts be exported over NFS?

-Yes, however if you do anything which may changes files out of band (including for example using the `newest` policy) it will result in "stale file handle" errors.
+Yes, however if you do anything which may changes files out of band (including for example using the `newest` policy) it will result in "stale file handle" errors unless properly setup.

 Be sure to use the following options: